bryanlihp/FFmpeg_build/README.md

 1. Download and run the installer at http://msys2.github.io.
 Follow the instructions and install it.
 In may case, it is installed to C:\msys64
 2. Launch the MSYS2 terminal and update the package database and base packages by running: `pacman -Syu`
-3. Install required tools: pacman -S make gcc diffutils
+3. Install required tools: pacman -S nasm diffutils pkg-config make
-4. Rename C:\msys64\usr\bin\link.exe to link_orig.exe, in order to use MSVC link.exe (naming conflict)

-### YASM

-1. Download Win64.exe and Win32.exe at http://yasm.tortall.net/Download.html and move it to C:\YASM
-2. You should have yasm-<version>-win32.exe and yasm-<version>-win64.exe in C:\YASM
-3. Add C:\YASM to PATH environment variable

 ## Create working space
 Create a folder structure as your working space.
 It is recommend not to build FFmpeg code in the souce folder.
 We can create the following folder structure to build FFmpeg.